MapsIndoors/mapsindoors.github.io/collections/_various/areas.md

 ## Support for Areas

-### Creating Areas
+### Creating Areas in the CMS

 You can create Areas via the MapsIndoors CMS and the Integration API.
 You can also set the color in the Display Rule for the Area in both places.

 ### Presenting Areas